 Now, let’s continue…

 (1.)
-Relax deeply and find peace in your mind’s safe-place.
-Take a trip in a sun-swept sanctuary.
-Recharge your batteries and live a moment full of bliss and placid joy.
+Relax deeply, recover, and find peace in your mind’s safe-haven.
+Take a trip to a sun-swept sanctuary.
+Recharge your batteries and live a moment full of bliss and tranquil joy.
 Imagine whatever you’d feel most cheerful about and recharge mind and body.

-It goes without saying, if you’re able to relax deeply and get a doses of condensed peace and happiness, your health can benefit.
+It goes without saying, if you’re able to relax deeply and get a dose of condensed peace and happiness, your health can benefit.
 You’ll have more energy available throughout the day.

-The more you practice the better you get… and… your improved focus will not only impact your performance in your mind’s theater.
-Like a razor sharp knife, with sharpened focus you’ll be able to perform better in life (work, study, reading, etc.)
+The more you practice, the better you get… and… your improved focus will not only impact your performance in your mind’s theater.
+Like a razor-sharp knife, with sharpened focus, you’ll be able to perform better in life, too (work, study, reading, etc.)

 (3.)
 Achieve your goals.
 Chances are you’ve read this quote:

 If you can see yourself having already achieved your goal, then your subconscious mind will seek to make your vision come true.
-Whether this is physically possible or not doesn’t matter.
-Your mind will try to merge mental vision with physical reality.
+Whether this is actually possible or not doesn’t matter.
+Your subconscious will try to merge mental vision with physical reality.

 (4.)
 Grow confidence.
 Shatter social anxiety & shyness.
-Use your ‘holo deck’ to rehearse social interactions.
+Use your ‘holodeck’ to rehearse social interactions.
 See yourself being triumphantly confident and fearless.
 This is a common practice for professional speakers.
 You can rehearse delivering the perfect speech in your mind before doing so in reality.
-You can use visualization in the way for any social situation.
+You can use visualization in the way of any social situation.

 (5.)
 Elevate your physical performance.
-Jack Nicklaus, Arnold Schwarzenegger, Michael Jordan, … all the peak performers in sports practice in their mind-dojo.
+Jack Nicklaus, Arnold Schwarzenegger, Michael Jordan, … all the peak performers in sports practice in their mind’s dojo.
 Over and over again, they experience perfect performance.
-In their heads they win the competition before doing so in real life.
+In their heads, they win the competition before doing so in real life.
 This is proven stuff.
-If you’re neglecting this ‘secret weapon’ — to improve your performance — you do so at your peril.
+If you’re neglecting this ‘secret weapon’ — to improve your performance — you do so at your own peril.

 (6.)
 Relief & control pain via visualization.
-It’s been shown that visualization may help you reducing and dealing with pain: chronic pain, migraine, post surgery pain, dental pain, etc. Some people visualize locking their pain in a chest or box, dimming a red light or watching a hot sun set in the cool sea.
+It’s been shown that visualization may help you reducing and dealing with pain: chronic pain, migraine, post-surgery pain, dental pain, etc. Some people imagine locking their pain away in a chest or box.
+Or they picture their pain as a red light that’s gradually dimming.

 (7.)
 Incite passion and charge up with motivation.
 Stop procrastinating.
 What you focus on gets stronger.
-Vividly see yourself acting with passion and enthusiasm, doing the things you’ve putting off for too long.
-See yourself in the process of taking jubilant action.
-Eventually, you will find, your resistance melts away to do what’s necessary to advance toward your goals.
+Vividly seeing yourself acting with passion and enthusiasm, doing the things you’re putting off, dissolves resistance to action.

 Your mind can’t distinguish between reality and imagined experiences.
-Hence, you can use this to your full advantage by imagining yourself achieving your goals with great passion and joy.
+Hence, you can use this to your full advantage by imagining yourself acting toward your goals with great passion and joy.

 Surely, there are many more benefits to visualization.
 In fact, I believe, there’re probably endless ways to improve the quality of your life through practice in your mental dojo.